 To begin with, I understand your frustrations.
 My dishwasher packed up on me when I had a newborn in my house.
 My kitchen started smelling like sour Similac baby formula until the appliance was fixed.

-One of the reasons I decided to open an appliance repair company years back was to handle these types of situations fairly.
+One of the reasons I decided to open an appliance repair company was to offer a reasonably priced option to homeowners to fix appliances water-based appliances such as boilers and water heaters.
 I was also looking for a solution to these recurring issues.

 On average appliances require a service 20% of the time in the 1st year ( we publish the repair statistics, but make sure you read about the appliances that are the most reliable to get an idea).
 Your problems are probably common, due to the fact that none of the brands are repair-proof.